 Eric, who is a Canon of Rukungiri Cathedral, became WATSAN’s Field Director in 2011 after completing a course at WEDC at Loughborough University, at which he gained a certificate in Water Development in Developing Countries.
 Prior to that, he worked for a number of years at Kinyasano Girls’ High School, where he multi-tasked in at least five different roles at once, including teacher, Chaplain and Head of Catering.
 Eric is married to Constance and they have four children, three of whom are at university and one is still at school.

-Milliam graduated with a degree in Finance and joined WATSAN soon after.
+Milliam graduated at Bishop Barham College, Kabale, of the Uganda Christian University with a Bachelor degree in Business Administation, specialising in Accounting and Finance.
+She joined WATSAN soon after.
 She is thoroughly efficient and punctilious in her management of the project’s finances, and ensures that the annual audit runs smoothly.
-She was married in 2014 and now has her first baby.
+She was married in 2014 and, following her first baby, has recently given birth to twins.

 Marius has a nursing background and joined WATSAN in 2010 as Software Team Leader.
 Subsequently he has moved into the new role of Sustainability Coordinator, responsible for supporting communities in the maintenance and administration of their projects.